Metadata – 3 Key Principles of a Valuable Tool

 Metadata is one of the most important things when it comes to organizing and finding stored data, files and information.
-There are direct and indirect benefits of metadata.
-Learn what metadata does to uncover the ways your company can benefit from it.
+There are direct and indirect benefits of metadata, both of which help users locate important stored files.
+The following is a list of three different metadata benefits.
+Make sure you have a firm understanding of why it’s such an important part of file storage.
+First, here’s a quick rundown of what metadata is.

 What Is Metadata?

 Metadata provides specific details about data, particularly files, photos or videos.
 It classifies assets with labels like date, file size and location.
 Metadata places descriptors onto files that detail what the file includes.
-Utilize metadata creatively to transform your organization.
+This information allows users to preview the contents of a file without opening it.
+Team members who utilize metadata creatively can potentially transform their company.

-For example, if a photographer took a picture of snowy mountains, the metadata might include terms such as ‘mountains’, ‘peaks’, ‘winters’ and ‘hills’.
+Here’s an example of metadata in action.
+Let’s say a photographer took a picture of snowy mountains and uploaded it to their computer.
+The metadata might include terms such as ‘mountains’, ‘peaks’, ‘winters’ and ‘hills’.
 It also might store the photographer’s name and the date the picture was taken.
+Lastly, it could also provide the location of the picture, such as ‘Everest’.

-Now that you have a good understanding of what metadata is, check out the reasons it’s so important.
+Now that you have a good understanding of what metadata is, check out these three reasons why it’s so important:

 Safeguards Against Asset Misuse

 Metadata enables administrators to locate newer images and apply watermarks to them, which cuts down on a lot of wasted time and protects valuable assets.
-Search for valuable keywords to quickly find unprotected files and determine how to best secure them.
+Team members and admins can search for valuable keywords to quickly find unprotected files and determine how to best secure them.
+Due to how fast metadata allows for users to locate files, this prevents the risk of files going unprotected for too long.

 When creating assets, the goal is to share them with teams within the organization and to communicate their value.
 For example, if someone downloads a picture and logs it into an image library, there will be important reasons why that picture is vital to a project.
-Without metadata, those reasons may be lost on everyone else who views the photo.
+Without specific information, those reasons may be lost on everyone else who views the photo.
+Make sure all team members are aware of why an image has been added into the library.
+It could save valuable time.

 Creates an Efficient, Connected Team

-As assets are created within an organization, administrators develop systems to keep them cataloged for quick recall.
-However, chances are they only use a portion of the metadata available, such as title or date, to log files.
+Administrators use large amounts of information and data to develop systems that keep professional assets cataloged for quick recall.
+However, chances are they only use a portion of the different information and data available, such as title or date, to log files.
 Push beyond outdated filing methods to minimize the time it takes for teams to locate valuable assets.

 By logging items into organizational systems with enhanced metadata functionality – like digital asset management – companies create searchable structures.
 Stored assets become detailed commodities for teams to use, research and explore.
 When members of a campaign seek effectively-logged data, they find it faster and can spend more time building great projects.